 In fact, they’re getting tighter all the time, largely because Denmark has its own version of Donald Trump, the Danske Folkeparti, or Danish People’s Party.
 It’s the second largest party in Denmark and hostility to most forms of immigration is a cornerstone of their platform.

-(Recently the DF has been in trouble because of a corruption scandal, but an even more right wing party, the New Conservatives, has risen up to take its place.
-Interestingly, both the DF in its prime and the New Conservatives now are lead by women.)
+(The DF has had some internal challenges recently, but an even more right-wing party, the New Conservatives, has risen up with even more draconian positon on immigration.
+Interestingly, both the DF in its prime and the New Conservatives are lead by women.
+Denmark’s largest party, the Social Democrats, is also increasingly opposed to immigration – and it also has a woman in charge.)

 Not speaking Danish limits your job possiblities